 From firing off an API call to resetting a server, chatbots are a way to trigger a set of automations using chat functionality.
-Let’s get started!
+ChatOps tools allow you to communicate and run automated commands from one centralized place.

 It’s time for a chatbot when third-party integrations are: